Hasso-Plattner-Institut

 Topics

-• Theory: Decision Theory, Voting, Utility theory, and Prospect theory.
+• Theory: Decision Theory, Voting, Utility theory, Prospect theory, and Measurement theory.

 • Probabilistic Models: Causal Inference, Reinforcement Learning, Multi-Armed Bandits, Bayesian Inference, Markov Models, and Bayesian Optimization.